george-1-0-1/AI-PDF-Reader/README.md

-# AI-PDF-Reader
+# AI PDF Reader with Voice and Text

 AI-powered document Q&amp;A assistant using Streamlit, LangChain, FAISS, and locally hosted Ollama LLM.

-# AI PDF Reader with Voice and Text

 ##